 MyHome Assistance Program Handbook - 09/05/2019

-Offers a deferred-payment junior loan of an amount up to the lesser of three percent (3%) of the purchase price or appraised value to assist with down payment and/or closing costs.
-(MyHome Program Summary)
+Offers a deferred-payment junior loan of an amount up to the lesser of three and half percent (3.5%) of the purchase price or appraised value to assist with down payment and/or closing costs.

-Program intended for eligible teachers, administrators, classified employees and staff members working for any California K-12 public school, which includes Charter schools and county/continuation schools (see California Department of Education Public School Directory).
+This program is for teachers, administrators, school district employees and staff members working for any California K-12 public school, which includes Charter schools and county/continuation schools (see California Department of Education Public School Directory).
 Applicants must also be first-time homebuyers.
-Offers a deferred-payment junior loan of an amount not to exceed the greater of $7,500 or 3% of the sales price or in CalHFA-defined high cost areas an amount not to exceed the greater of $15,000 or 3% of the sales price.
+Offers a deferred-payment junior loan of an amount not to exceed the greater of $7,500 or 3.5% of the sales price or in CalHFA-defined high cost areas an amount not to exceed the greater of $15,000 or 3.5% of the sales price.
 Assistance can be used for down payment assistance and/or closing costs.
 Review the sections below to find out more about the School Program.